 In Unity, you normally use scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

 See in Glossary to create functionality, but you can also include code created outside Unity in the form of a plug-in.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins and Native plug-ins.

-This section explains how to create plug-ins and use them in your Unity Projects.
+The following pages explain how to create plug-ins and use them in your Unity Projects:

 2018–03–19 Page amended